 2. Opens Pores

 According to East Village Russian and Turkish Baths, the high temperatures in Turkish steam rooms loosen up pores, which allows for a deeper clean than that of a shower.
-While not quite as effective as a facial, a steam is the second best thing, as it frees up dirt and grime while also optimizing the potential of the products you apply afterward.
+While not quite as effective as a facial, steam is the second best thing, as it frees up dirt and grime while also optimizing the potential of the products you apply afterward.

 3. Induces Relaxation